jertubiana/PGM/README.md

 - **WW Domain**.
 The WW domain is a short ($N=31$) binding domain targeting proline-rich motifs.
 WW domains are usually classified into 4 types, according to their binding specificity toward different motifs (e.g. PPXY, PPLP p[T/S]P...).
 We show here some features found by the algorithm and their connection with binding specificity.
 This notebook reproduces the panels of Figure 3, Ref [3].

   - Training RBM
-  - Hidden unit selection based on available partial labels.
+  - Hidden unit selection based on hidden unit properties and available sequence labels.
   - Hidden unit visualization.
   - Mapping hidden units onto PDB files.
   - Artificial sequences generation.